John-Tenning/VPC-Contest/README.md

 ___
 ## Gearing-Up
-Install all the dependencies required for this solution via requirements.txt
+Install all the dependencies required for this solution
 ```

 git clone https://github.com/John-Tenning/VPC-Contest.git